Keyboard shortcuts

 Strategies for Handling Failures

-1. Retry: Simple but effective.
-If an operation fails due to a transient issue (like a brief network failure), just retry it.
+1. Retry: If an operation fails due to a transient issue (like a brief network failure), retry with bounded attempts and backoff.

 2. Fallback: If a particular node or service is unavailable, having a backup or secondary service to take over can be invaluable.